thriveglobal/eslint-plugin-sentence-case/docs/rules/sentence-case.md

-# Enforce that string literals are in sentence case. (sentence-case)
+# Enforce that string literals are in sentence case (sentence-case)

 ## Rule Details